Possible Spaces: Denmark’s Venice Architecture Biennale 2018 contribution

 Every other year, architecture enthusiasts flock to Venice to see architects from all over the world present their challenging and inspiring ideas and projects at the legendary Biennale Architettura.
-The Ministry of Culture Denmark has appointed the Danish Architecture Center as commissioner of the Danish submission, and the submission is funded by the Ministry itself, the Realdania non-profit society and the Danish Arts Foundation Committee for Architecture.
+The Ministry of Culture Denmark had appointed the Danish Architecture Center as commissioner of the Danish submission in 2018, and the submission was funded by the Ministry itself, the Realdania non-profit society and the Danish Arts Foundation Committee for Architecture.

 The Danish exhibitors

-Natalie Mossin’s four selected projects are: tthe new Svinkløv Badehotel seaside hotel by Praksis Arkitekter, Virgin Hyperloop One by BIG, Material Based Method K2 by CITA og Albertslund Syd by Vandkunsten.
+Natalie Mossin’s four selected projects were: the new Svinkløv Badehotel seaside hotel by Praksis Arkitekter, Virgin Hyperloop One by BIG, Material Based Method K2 by CITA og Albertslund Syd by Vandkunsten.

-Together with a video installation on the vision behind the newly opened BLOX, the four cases will be championing innovation and collaboration from their individual perspectives, and with a focus on their respective development agendas:
+Together with a video installation on the vision behind the newly opened BLOX, the four cases was championing innovation and collaboration from their individual perspectives, and with a focus on their respective development agendas:

 Mobilitet: Hyperloop One.
 How to change a world engaged in a new connectivity